compose-spec/compose-spec/05-services.md

 `profiles` defines a list of named profiles for the service to be enabled under.
 When not set, service is always enabled.

-If present, `profiles` SHOULD follow the regex format of `[a-zA-Z0-9][a-zA-Z0-9_.-]+`.
+If present, `profiles` should follow the regex format of `[a-zA-Z0-9][a-zA-Z0-9_.-]+`.

 ### pull_policy

 `pull_policy` defines the decisions Compose makes when it starts to pull images.
 Possible values are:

 * `always`: Compose always pull the image from the registry.
-* `never`: Compose doesn't pull the image from a registry and SHOULD rely on the platform cached image.
+* `never`: Compose doesn't pull the image from a registry and should rely on the platform cached image.
    If there is no cached image, a failure must be reported.
 * `missing`: Compose pulls the image only if it's not available in the platform cache.
-   This SHOULD be the default option if you are not also using the Compose Build specification.
+   This should be the default option if you are not also using the Compose Build specification.
-  `if_not_present` SHOULD be considered an alias for this value for backward compatibility
+  `if_not_present` should be considered an alias for this value for backward compatibility
 * `build`: Compose builds the image.
 Compose rebuilds the image if already present.

 If `pull_policy` and `build` are both present, Compose builds the image by default.
 Compose may override this behavior in the toolchain.